What Is STEP?

 Program History

 The program was funded in part by OD010513, a five-year, $1.3 million grant from the National Institutes of Health (NIH) running from May 2013 through April 2017.
 The program ran on a no-cost extension during the 2017-2018 school year.
-SEPA was created by the NIH to encourage active biomedical and/or behavioral scientists to work as partners with educators, media experts, community leaders and other interested organizational leaders on projects that improve student understanding of the health sciences in K-12 education, and increase the public's understanding of science.
+SEPA was created by the NIH to encourage active biomedical and/or behavioral scientists to work as partners with educators, media experts, community leaders and other interested organizational leaders on projects that improve student understanding of the health sciences in K-12 education and increase the public's understanding of science.
+Today, funding from the YES2SUCCESS grant allows us to further City of Hope's efforts to spark an interest in science among local students.

 Through our programming, we aim to increase the number of Underrepresented Minority students studying or pursuing a career in science, cancer research, or other STEM fields.